netbox-community/netbox-zero-to-hero/modules/1-Introduction/1-introduction.md

+# Module 1 - Introduction To The Web Interface and REST API
 # Introduction

 Hello and welcome to the first module in this NetBox 'Zero-to-Hero' course.
 By the end of this module you will be able to: